nferraro-roofing/coffee-maker/README.md

         * CoffeePot, WarmerPlate, WaterReservoir's settings are not final due to the bus message thing
         * Add maven-checkstyle-plugin, bug configure it to match my preferences.
 The idea is that others should be able to contribute without violating style checks
 * Tag as version 1 & release officially via github
-    * Cleanup old packages, commits and such too
-    * Cleanup the downloadURL in the pom to point where I need it to point - likely using the version and such
-    * Go over the other github features in my repo and see what I can add some polish to

 # The Mark IV Special Coffee Maker [Problem statement - taken from Uncle Bob's [article] (http://objectmentor.com/resources/articles/CoffeeMaker.pdf)]